troperville

 D

 • "Ocean of Fear" is all about facing the physical embodiment of fear, which makes for a much darker episode.
 In addition, Pat McHale's quote at the end of the show gives one pause.
-This is also one of the few times we get serious evidence of Ooo's post-apocalyptic feel.
+This is also one of the earliest times we get serious evidence of Ooo's post-apocalyptic feel.

 • The second season, especially the finale.